ninopereira/Advanced_Lane_Detection/README.md

 | --- | --- | --- | --- | --- |
 | <img src="report_img/id_lines_5.png" width="150"/> | <img src="report_img/id_lines_6.png" width="150"/> | <img src="report_img/id_lines_7.png" width="150"/> | <img src="report_img/id_lines_8.png" width="150"/> | <img src="report_img/id_lines_9.png" width="150"/> |

-If another picture following the previous one is to be searched for lines, we can use the knowledge to narrow down the search into a smaller region (**Posterior lower searches**).
+If another image in the video sequence following the previous one is to be searched for lines, we can use the previous knowledge about the location of the initial peaks to narrow down the search into a smaller region (**Posterior lower searches**) starting already at that location and with a narrower amplitude.

 | Posterior lower searches |
 | --- |